hayden-t/foxhole-router/README.md

  If you want for reference or examination you can add map geojson's already done from the mapped folder.

-  To start mapping a new region: (Please contact us to select a map, eg discord, or issues, so we dount double up)
+  To start mapping a new region, choose a map not listed in the "Mapped" folder above:

   Turn on Snapping:
    * View->Toolbars->Snapping, Then click Magnet Icon to enable.